MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-settings.md

 |Perfect Forward Secrecy (PFS) |None (see Note 1) |
 |Dead Peer Detection | Supported|

-* *Note 1:*  Prior to version 1807, Azure Stack used a value of PFS2048 for the Perfect Forward Secrecy (PFS).
+* *Note 1:*  Before version 1807, Azure Stack used a value of PFS2048 for the Perfect Forward Secrecy (PFS).

 ## Next steps